transpose-publishing/landscapeStudy/02-analysis-writeup.md

 Information on what type of peer review is used by a journal is mixed (see figure \@ref(fig:pr-type-overall)).
-Overall, more than 30% of all journals do not provide clear information about their peer review process.
-The most common peer review practice is single blind per review (29.8%), followed by double blind peer review (26.9%).
+Overall, 54 out of 171 journals (31.6%)  do not provide clear information about their peer review process.
+The most common peer review practice is single blind per review (30%), followed by double blind peer review (27%).
 Some journals offer the option for authors to choose whether to use single or double blind peer review.
 These cases have been coded as "Other" and amount to the majority of this category.
 1%